physta/beautiful-jekyll/kinetic_collective.md

 ![figkin](img/kinetic_regime.png) ![figcol](img/collective.png)

-In the kinetic regime, each phonon behave independently, but in the collective regime, due to the effect of <i>N</i> collisions apprears a coupling between phonons.
+In the kinetic regime, each phonon behave independently, but in the collective regime, due to the effect of <i>N</i> collisions appears a coupling between phonons.
 Therefore phonons of different modes perform as a whole resistive collisions and share the same collision mean free time (MFT), the so-called collective MFT &tau;<sub>c</sub>.
 In analogy with the definition of the thermal conductivity, the total phonon relaxation time can be defined from the kinetic or resistive MFT &tau;<sub>K</sub> and the collective MFT &tau;<sub>C</sub> as: